skinandme/full-stack-assessment-v2/README.md

 ## Further Guidance

+Please aim at making a strong submission that reflects well on your knowledge and abilities.
+This is as much a coding task as it is a system design one.
 So you know what we are looking for, the following is a list of themes we will use to assess your work.

 - Knowledge and understanding of Python.
+- Knowledge and understanding of frontend development.
 - Knowledge and understanding of relational databases.
 - Understanding of architecture and system design.
 - Clean code and use of standards.
-- Awareness of testing and testability.
+- Awareness and practice of testing and testability.
 - Your use of version control for example git commit message and pull requests.
 - A clear README on how to start your project, plus any other information you feel is relevant.
 - Comments in your code for anything you want to convey your thought process or what you might do given more time.